 In the case of very small chips, treatment might not be clinically necessary.
 If there is a sharp surface on the remaining tooth, your dentist will probably polish the tooth to smooth it out and prevent cuts inside your mouth.

-Provided there is no decay in the tooth that needs to be removed, bonding doesn’t require an anaesthetic.
+Provided there is no decay in the tooth that needs to be removed, bonding doesn’t require an anesthetic.
 The dentist roughens the surface of the tooth using a gel then adds adhesive.
-After that, they apply the bonding material and mould it to the desired shape.
+After that, they apply the bonding material and mold it to the desired shape.
 It’s then hardened using UV light.

 If you have a chipped front tooth you may want to have it repaired simply for aesthetic reasons.
 Where the chip is too large for bonding, you will have the option of a veneer or crown.